-In the Global Chefs Challenge Finals, the best chefs in the world aged 26 and up compete to show their skills, and to prove how adaptable they are in the day-to- day challenges of running a kitchen.
+In the Global Chefs Challenge Finals, the best chefs in the world compete to show their skills, and to prove how adaptable they are in the day-to- day challenges of running a kitchen.
 Their culinary creations must follow guidelines such as being appetizing and tasteful, while also showing off exemplary plating for ease of service.

 Global Pastry Chefs Challenge

 Expect top performances from the cream of the crop at the Global Pastry Chefs Challenge Finals.
 Competitors work to prove they can meet the standards of the world’s most modern patisseries, while showing an appeal to the five senses, along with knowledge, extraordinary technique and of course versatility.